chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05_new.md

 2. Click on the invitation link I sent to you and accept the assignment on GitHub.
 This will create a repo.
 3. Clone it to your computer, a la assignment 1.

-## Your assignment should create the following files
+## Your assignment repo should have the following files

 1. `download_10Ks.ipynb`: Downloads the 10-K filings for the sample firms.
 [Go here for more details](asgn05_download.html).
     - creates an `input folder/` with the original dataset inside